hipc-book/hipc-book.github.io/_lectures/2-architectures.md

 In an accelerated system, computations that are "offloaded" to the accelerator usually begin with a data transfer over a PCIe bus into the accelerators memory space, followed by the execution of a computational "kernel", before the resultant data is transfered back to the host device.

-The figure below highlights some of the key computational differences between CPUs and GPUs (but this applied to almost all accelerators).
+Figure 12 highlights some of the key computational differences between CPUs and GPUs (but this applied to almost all accelerators).

 ![Feature comparison between CPUs and GPUs](../../assets/unit-2/cpu-vs-gpu.png)
 _**Figure 12:** CPUs vs GPUs for computation_